tkohegyi/mitmJavaProxy/README.md

 ./gradlew clean build publishToMavenLocal
 ```

-To publish the library for public use (into public maven repository):
+To publish the library for public use (into public maven repository), you need the necessary right there and use this command:
 ```
 ./gradlew clean build publish -PbuildNumber=x
 ```
 Please note that without specifying the build number, the build will be a SNAPSHOT build.

 Detailed User's Guide
 ----------------